 Complete guide to Méribel-Mottaret ski resort, France

 Méribel-Mottaret in France was the first place I ever skied, and I loved it so much I’ve been back three times.
-Mottaret is part of the Three Valleys ski area, but isn’t as well known as its neighbours, and it can be hard to find information about as it’s often combined with nearby Méribel.
-So here’s all you need to know about to Meribel-Mottaret, on and off the pistes.
+Mottaret is part of the Three Valleys ski area, but isn’t as well known as its neighbours, and it can be hard to find information as it’s often combined with nearby Méribel.
+So here’s all you need to know about to Méribel-Mottaret, on and off the pistes.

-Skiers on the Grive piste
+Skiers on the Grive piste in Méribel-Mottaret ski resort

 Skiing the Grive piste